cjules0609/VegasAfterglow/README.md

 epochs = np.array([1e2, 1e3, 1e4, 1e5 ,1e6, 1e7, 1e8])

 # 3. Calculate spectra at each epoch
+# NOTE: epochs array must be in ascending order, frequencies can be in random order
 results = model.specific_flux(epochs, frequencies)

 # 4. Plot broadband spectra at each epoch